iqrf/iqrf-gateway-daemon/Documents/02-Design/sw-design.md

 # Software design [#18](https://gitlab.iqrfsdk.org/gateway/iqrf-daemon/issues/18)

-## 1 Terms definition
+## 1 Component design

+Software design is based on [Shape](https://github.com/logimic/shape) component framework.
+The framework itself is just a glue to put all components together.
+However it allows flexible adding of other features or redesign existing.
+The business logic itself is implemented in components described in this document.
+The framework is described in: [Shape/README.md](https://github.com/logimic/shape/blob/master/README.md).
+It follows basic principals as defines by these terms used in next text

 **Module** is distributable software in form of shared library.
-Includes components data classes and ligically merges different SW parts.
+Includes components data classes and logically merges related SW parts.

-**Service** provides data services like send data, parse data, calculate data, log data and more.

 **Interface** is pure virtual (abstract) class containing methods (functions).
-Used parameters should be as much general as possible.
-Interface declares methods which corresponds to required service.
+Used parameters should be general not exposing implementation details.

 **Component** is class which implements Interface.
-There can be more components implementing the same interface.
+There can be more components implementing the same Interface.
 E.g. component logging to file and component logging into database.
-Both can implement the same interface.
-Component in Shape framework has a special interface which enables to get a list of provided and required interfaces from library.
-It can ve said that component implement a service through provided interface.
+Both can implement the same Interface.
+Component may use other Interfaces implemented by other Components.

-**ComponentInstance** is an object of given component created by component constructor.
-Number of created **ComponentInstance** depends on application configuration.
-E.g. file logging component can have three instances, one for critical errors, second for core and third for specific component.
+**Component Instance** is an object of a component created by the component constructor.
+Number of created Component Instances depends on an application configuration.
+E.g. file logging component can have three instances, one for critical errors, second for debug level and third for a specific component.

-**Data class** represents data and its collections and hierarchy. **Data classes** can be created or destroyed anytime and their number is not limited.
-They are handled via **ComponentInstances** and their hierarchy is defined by design itself.
-Implementation can be done as static or dynamic library or even in header file.

-## 2 Naming convention

-* Name of Interface always begins with **I** e.g. IChannel and contains pure virtual methods.
-* Service class always ends with **Srvc** e.g. **ISchedulerDataSrvc** and besides virtual methods also declares a service which implements component.
-* Name of component implementation begins with **Cm** e.g. **CmSchedulerData**.
+**Provided Interface** is running Component Instance implementing the Interface published to be used.

+**Required Interface** is published placeholder for required Interface.
+If a Component Instance wants to use an Interface it publish the placeholder.

+**Attach Interface** is delivering Provided Interface to Required Interface placeholder.

+**Detach Interface** is withdrawal of Provided Interface to Required Interface placeholder.

+**Interface Cardinality** is SINGLE or MULTIPLE.
+It means Required Interface instance can be attached just once or all instantiated Interfaces can be attached.

+**Interface Optionality** is UNREQUIRED or MANDATORY.
+It means all MANDATORY Interfaces have to be attached.

+**Activate** is a Component Instance state when all MANDATORY Required Interfaces were attached and the instance is set by Shape to normal operation.

+**Dectivate** is a Component Instance state when some of MANDATORY Required Interface was detached and the instance is set by Shape to stop normal operation.

+**Service** is represented by its Interface.
+Provides service like doing command, send data, parse data, calculate data, registering call-back, etc. Service is a published Interface (Provided or Required) within Shape framework.

 ## 3 Gateway scheme

+TODO

 ## 4 Interfaces and Components